From X to Y to Z: How Each Generation Prefers to Communicate

 Recruitment CRM technology makes it easy to let candidates know when you’ve received their application, seamlessly schedule an interview, or keep candidates posted about next steps in the hiring process.

 It may be tempting to look at the data and determine that you should take a phone-first approach with Generation X candidates and table phone calls for millennials and Gen Z, but that’s not necessarily the case.

 Of all the communication options, telephone calls are the most intimate and time-consuming.
 It doesn’t make sense to call someone just to let them know you received their resume.
 But if you wanted to make an attractive candidate with lots of choices feel important and highly desired, then a phone call is absolutely the right choice.

 Phone calls may rate highly among Gen X candidates because of their seniority in the workplace.
 These older candidates bring more experience and savvy to their roles, and it’s not surprising that some would expect a certain degree of white-glove service when considering a new job.
 Does this mean that Gen X-ers are going to reject email communications or feel slighted by text messaging?
 Of course not.
 It means a phone call offers a more personal touch and makes candidates feel respected.

 Although text messaging looks like it’s among the least preferred modes of communication, it’s important to note that one-third of survey respondents–including members of each generation–rank text messaging in the top two choices.

 Your candidates may not want to communicate with potential employers exclusively by text, but they do appreciate the ability to receive updates this way.
 Text messages are especially useful for delivering quick facts or pointing the way to valuable resources.
-Text messaging will continue to grow in importance; ensure your HR tech stack can keep up.
+Texting will continue to grow in importance; ensure your HR tech stack can keep up.